ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

 Each project must relate to a particular customer.
 Subsequently, the invoices are generated based on the name of the client.

 **Usability**
 There are a lot of functions which are conveniently divided into sections.
-There is a cut-down version of the interface for an assignee who doesn’t have the status of Project Manager or administrator.
+There is a cut-down version of the interface for an assignee who doesn't have the status of Project Manager or administrator.

 **Performance**
 No delays in performance were noticed.

-**Author’s comments**
+**Author's comments**
 A user-friendly system of invoice creation.
 Double verification of the worked time sheets.
 Assigning an employee to a task (a project) is not very user-friendly.
 There is no desktop application.

 #### [Bill4time](https://www.bill4time.com/)